 this Agreement and any Transaction hereunder do not constitute any kind of investment by Party B that is proscribed by any Investment Policy, limitation or restriction to which Party B is subject; and

-(ii) it is not any employee benefit plan subject to the Employee Retirement Income Security Act of 1974 (“ERISA”), is not acting on behalf of an employee benefit plan subject to ERISA, and is not using assets which are or which are deemed under ERISA to be assets of an employee benefit.
+(ii) it is not any employee benefit plan subject to the Employee Retirement Income Security Act of 1974 (“ERISA”), is not acting on behalf of an employee benefit plan subject to ERISA, and is not using assets which are or which are deemed under ERISA to be assets of an employee benefit plan.

 (d) Reference Market-makers.
 The definition of “Reference Market-makers” in Section 14 is hereby amended by deleting clause (b) thereof.